Understanding Data Types: First-Party, Second-Party, and Third-Party Explained

 Scattered Data Sources

 First-party data may be in many data silos, such as websites, apps, or CRMs.
-Data centralisation using customer data platforms (CDP) and warehousing may help centralise it.
+Data centralization using customer data platforms (CDP) and warehousing may help centralize it.
 CDPs merge all customer data.
 Data warehousing allows the structured repository of data for analysis.

 Privacy

-The solutions are to ensure clear and concise privacy policies and multiple opt-in options.
-Granular access control also helps — this is where clients know who can access their data and for what use.
+want to avoid those costly consequenses?
+The solution is to ensure clear and concise privacy policies and multiple opt-in options.
+Granular access control, where clients know who can access their data and for what use, can be useful in this case.

 Companies should only collect what they need.
-They should also have robust data storage and review data retention.
+They should also have robust data storage and review data retention policies regularly.

 Second-party data taps into another company’s first-party data.
 The extra layer of information that goes beyond your first-party data.